Ladule Lako LoSarah

-Ladulé Lako LoSarah (born March 26, 1987, in Davis, California) is a retired South Sudanese international footballer and current coach who last played for FC Inter Leipzig of the German NOFV-Oberliga, and the South Sudan national football team.
+Ladulé Lako LoSarah (born March 26, 1987, in Davis, California) is a retired South Sudanese international footballer and assistant coach at Union Omaha.

 Career

 Youth and college

 LoSarah played at Claremont High School in Claremont, California, where he co-captained the varsity team alongside current USMNT player Tony Beltran before graduating in 2005.
 He attended Swarthmore College, playing for the Garnet soccer team.
 Upon graduating in 2009 with a degree in environmental science and French literature, he played for the newly formed San Diego Flash before moving abroad, becoming the first Swarthmore alumnus to play in the top division of any country.

 Professional

 Ladulé signed for FK Bregalnica Štip July 15, 2010, on a one-year deal and made his debut on August 14, 2010, in a league match versus FK Teteks.

 LoSarah parted with his club on mutual terms and had a brief trial with FK Varnsdorf of the Czech 2.
 Liga who ultimately decided not to offer him a contract.
 He signed with his former club, the San Diego Flash, for the 2011 NPSL season.